portlandcodeschool/jsi/_posts/00-01-03-git-tdd-abstractions.md

 git push origin branch-name
 {% endhighlight %}

 [This answer on StackOverflow][so-git-merge] may also provide some guidance if you get stuck merging.

 <aside>
 **Whitespace**

 Whitespace, that is line breaks, spaces, and tabs, can cause headaches when merging changes.
-You should make sure that when you commit changes that you (or your text editor) hasn't changed whitespace in parts of the code that you didn't intend to edit.
+You should make sure when you commit changes that you (or your text editor) hasn't changed whitespace in parts of the code that you didn't intend to edit.

 Also, it's a good idea to ensure that every file ends with a line break (newline).
 Why?
 Many (command line) tools don't work quite as nicely when you don't have that final newline.
 Git, for instance, will show you a weird representation of changes that affect the addition/removal of content at the end of a file if you don't have a trailing newline.
 </aside>

 ### Updating Course Contents

 Now that you know the typical Git workflow, you can actually make changes to [this course][github-jsi] if you find any mistakes.

 ### Always Use Version Control

 Yes, this gets its own section.
 You know the basics of how to use `git`.
 You'll keep getting better as you use it, and it won't slow you down.
 What will slow you down is when you lose work you've done or get your code into a weird state.

 Along the same lines, you should commit code frequently.
 How frequently?
 It's difficult to commit too frequently, but easy to not commit frequently enough.
 One line commits are okay.
 You'll find them all over GitHub.
 Your commit should probably change something.
 Once a day is too infrequently.

 Generally, you'll want to commit _working code_, but there are times when it may make sense to commit things that don't run.
 If, for instance, you want to share progress with someone else, you may want to commit something that's broken.
 It's generally a good idea to do this on a branch and share that branch with someone else.

 ## Test Driven Development